 This forces the Millennials and Gen-Xers below them in the corporate pecking order to wait longer for promotions and pay raises until Boomers finally walk out the door.
 Millennials and Boomers need those higher wages sooner rather than later if we want to learn how to build wealth through compounding returns.

 We also have a tenuous relationship with work because we can’t seem to find it as easily as our predecessors.
-Instead, we’re forced to take up new skills and side hustles to make up for the difference to have any hope of getting ahead.
+Instead, we’re forced to learn new skills, build our person as a brand and take up side hustles to make up for the difference to have any hope of getting ahead.
 We’re learning firsthand the differences between 1099 vs. W-2 work.

 This is where I see the opportunity for Millennials to redefine what normal retirement will look like for us.
 I don’t foresee us sailing off into a sunset to leave everything behind like so many Boomers hope to do.